Trust-Anchor-Group/AgentApiJavascript/Content/Quick Start Guides/create-account-wallet-identity.md

-Thank you for pointing that out!
-I apologize for the oversight.
-I'll update the tutorial to reflect the correct hierarchy of function calls based on the structure you've provided.
-The function calls will now use the correct namespaces, such as `agentApi.Account.CreateAccount`.

----

 # **Quick Start Guide: Creating an Account, Wallet, and Digital Identity Using the Agent API (JavaScript Implementation)**

 This guide will help you set up an account, create a wallet, and apply for a digital identity using the Agent API with JavaScript.